Dance Science Major

 Performance

 Dance faculty often receive grants for other performances throughout the university in collaboration with faculty from other programs.
-Students are also given the opportunity to attend various national and international festivals and conferences.
+Students are also given the opportunity to attend national and international festivals and conferences.

-Students in our dance science program have multiple opportunities to perform, including:
+Students in our Dance Science program have multiple opportunities to perform, including:

-- Perpetual Motion, an annual dance program concert
+- Perpetual Motion, an annual Dance program concert

 - Student Choreography Showcases

-- Senior Concerts
+- Senior and graduate concerts

 - Student organization concerts